 5) You’re getting to know what you don’t want.

-It’s ok to take time to figure out what you want out of life.
+It’s okay to take time to figure out what you want out of life.
 When it feels like everyone else around you is striving for the perfect relationship or the ultimate career it can be difficult to remember you don’t have to base your life on these people’s schedules.
 In fact, discovering who you are by process of elimination and finding out what you don’t want in life, can be a really powerful way of determining what makes you truly happy.

 6) You ask questions.